Skip to content

 • The greatest benefit is achieved when all apps use bpfman, but even if they don't, bpfman can provide visibility into all the eBPF programs loaded on the nodes in a cluster.

-• Multi-program Support
+• Multi-program Support:

 • Support for the coexistence of multiple eBPF programs from multiple users.